godfreybwaira/shani-ob/README.md

 Some built-in events have direct meaning, such as:

-1. `ready`: fired when server returns response
+1. `ready` fired when server returns response
-2. `abort`: fired when connection to server is cancelled by client
+2. `abort` fired when connection to server is cancelled by client
-3. `error`: fired when client fails to connect to server
+3. `error` fired when client fails to connect to server
-4. `timeout`: fired when connection to server timed out
+4. `timeout` fired when connection to server timed out
-5. `loadstart`: fired when client successfully establish connection to server
+5. `loadstart` fired when client successfully establish connection to server
-6. `end': fired when server finished to send data to client
+6. `end` fired when server finished to send data to client
-7. `progress`: fired when server is processing the client request (e.g: during file upload)
+7. `progress` fired when server is processing the client request (e.g: during file upload)
-8. `init`: fired when shani object is created
+8. `init` fired when shani object is created
-9. `copy`: fired when page content is copied
+9. `copy` fired when page content is copied
-10. `load`: fired when the page loads
+10. `load` fired when the page loads
-11. `demand`: fired when the element is visible to the DOM
+11. `demand` fired when the element is visible to the DOM

 **Syntax:**